balakrishna-iiml/balakrishna-iiml.github.io/README.md

 1. Keep in touch with IIML computer centre over stable lan connectivity; help getting hardware/router issues resolved ASAP
 2. Coordinate with staff to fix bathroom stalls whose doors don't close / whose water taps are not working
 3. Fix Geyser & water cooler problem - All floors should have at least one working geyser and 1 hot water tap on both sides
-4. Assist you in case your personal issue such as problems with mattress, electrical issues in room are not resolved on time
+4. Assist you in case your room issues - such as problems with mattress, electrical issues, are not resolved on time
 5. Arrange intra-hostel activities such as cricket, football, chess, badminton
+6. Coordinate with concerned stakeholders to improve services

 * * *